Boshchuk/Lab10/README.md

 Binary recusion

-Here is what this cose shold help to do:
+Here is what this code shold help to do:
 Using recursion convert number in didgital representation to binary.